MicrosoftDocs/power-automate-docs/articles/advanced-automation-related-data-analytics-with-fabric.md

 ## Get started

-In the following guide, we will walk you through the process of leveraging Dataverse shortcuts within Microsoft Fabric to create powerful data analytics solutions.
-By the end of this guide, you will have the foundational skills and architectural understanding needed to build sophisticated data queries, generate insightful reports, design interactive dashboards, and set up proactive alerts to seamlessly monitor your data at scale.
+In the following guide, we'll walk you through the process of using Dataverse shortcuts within Microsoft Fabric to create powerful data analytics solutions.
+By the end of this guide, you'll have the foundational skills and architectural understanding needed to build sophisticated data queries, generate insightful reports, design interactive dashboards, and set up proactive alerts to seamlessly monitor your data at scale.

 > [!NOTE]
 >